dddadelaide/ddd-backend/README.md

   * `Deploy-Local.ps1`: Run locally to debug or develop the scripts using your user context in Azure
   * `Deploy.ps1`: Main deployment script that you need to call from CD pipeline
   * `azuredeploy.json`: Azure ARM template
-* `.vsts-ci.yml`: VSTS Continuous Integration definition for this project
+* `.github`: GitHub Actions workflows for this project

 ## Backend date parameters and usage